 - 1 teaspoon cumin

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/4 teaspoon chili powder
+- ¼ teaspoon chili powder

 - Cook the quinoa according to the directions1 on the package.

-- Pour quinoa mixture into a 2 quart casserole dish and sprinkle with remaining cheese.
+- Pour the quinoa mixture into a 2 quart casserole dish and sprinkle with remaining cheese.
 Bake for 20 minutes or until cheese bubbles.
 Allow to cool for about 10 minutes before serving.
 Serve with avocado, guacamole, salsa, pico de gallo, sour cream, or as a dip with chips.
 Store leftovers in the refrigerator, covered, up to 5 days.
-Casserole can be frozen baked or unbaked-- thaw in refrigerator overnight.
-Bake for 25 minutes at 375.
-Make ahead: store assembled, unbaked casserole in the refrigerator up to 12 hours.
-Bake for 25 minutes.
+Casserole can be frozen baked or unbaked.
+Thaw in the refrigerator overnight.
+Reheat baked casserole at 250ºF (121ºC) until heated through (about 20 minutes) or in individual servings.
+Bake unbaked casserole for 25 minutes at 375ºF (191ºC).